guardian/vagrants/README.md

 * `elasticsearch_standalone`: A standalone ElasticSearch instance.
 * `mongodb_standalone`: A standalone MongoDB instance.
+* `mysql_standalone`: A standalone MySQL instance.
 * `neo4j_standalone`: A standalone Neo4J instance.
-* `mysql_standalone`: A standalone MySQL instance.
+* `postgres_standalone`: A standalone PostgreSQL instance.
 * `hadoop_standalone`: A standalone Hadoop instance demonstrating how to start the Hadoop services.
-* `nginx_extras_standalone`: A standalone instance of the `nginx_extras_precise64` VM with ElasticSearch, MongoDB, Neo4J and Hadoop.
-  Basically, all the toys.
+* `hadoop2_standalone`: A standalone Hadoop 2 instance.
 * `zookeeper_standalone`: A standalone Zookeeper instance.
+* `sage_standalone`: A standalone Sage instance.
+* `vowpalwabbit_standalone`: A standalone Vowpal Wabbit instance.
 * `boxgrinder_standalone`: A standalone Boxgrinder instance.

 Some example webserver configurations:

-* `nginx_play_standalone`: A standalone NGINX instance demonstrating a proxy configuration suitable for a Play application server on the same box.
 * `apache2_play_standalone`: A standalone Apache 2 instance demonstrating a
    proxy configuration suitable for a Play application server on the same box.
+* `nginx_play_standalone`: A standalone NGINX instance demonstrating a proxy configuration suitable for a Play application server on the same box.

 Some example stacks: